Kokoweef Cave Onyx: What to Cut

 0

-Kokoweef Cave Onyx, also known as “cave popcorn”, is a stalactite found in the Kokoweef cavern in Southern California.
+Kokoweef Cave onyx, also known as “cave popcorn”, is a stalactite found in the Kokoweef Cavern in Southern California.
 It can be made into some very beautiful cabochons, either in classic shapes or natural, free-form shapes.

 Figuring Out the Pattern